Coming Up at St. John’s

 A sinless Jesus gave himself over to death to pay the price for the sins of all people.
 Despite it’s gory appearance, we call it good!

-The Chief Service (1:00 pm) follows a more common rite and includes Holy Communion.
+The Chief Service (1:00 pm) follows a more common rite held at the time of Jesus’ death and includes Holy Communion.

-The Easter Vigil (6:30 am) is a special service that sweeps away darkness and ushers in the daylight of hope in the resurrection.
+The Easter Vigil (6:30 am) is a special service, held in the early morning hours.
+While begun in the darkness, it ends in the glorious light of hope in the resurrection.
 Includes Holy Communion.

-The Festival Service (9:00 am) is a joyous celebration, with many familiar Easter hymns and Holy Communion.
+The Festival Service (9:00 am) is a joyous celebration, with many familiar Easter hymns and the sacrament of Holy Communion.

 Other Events